AdelleKing/WineShack/README.md

     1. Site administrators have additional functionality available to them if they have signed in with superuser credentials.
 This includes edit and delete buttons available on all products within the products page.
 Also, an additional drop down menu is displayed under the accounts menu - this allows superusers the ability to add and edit products.

-6. As a site administrator,  I want there to be as much automation as possible so purcahses can be made 24/7, worldwide.
+6. As a site administrator,  I want there to be as much automation as possible so purchases can be made 24/7, worldwide.
-    1. Automation is woven througout the site to enable 24/7 access.
-This includes automatic emails at key points within the registraion and checkout process.
+    1. Automation is woven throughout the site to enable 24/7 access.
+This includes automatic emails at key points within the registration and checkout process.
 Tooltips are used to provide the user with notifications.